A local limit theorem for a random walk in an intermittent dynamical environment: Introduction

 Returning to the present study, our primary objective is to describe how inhomogeneities of the environment impact the long-term statistical properties of the intermittent extended dynamical system.
-Following the approach of \cite{LS11}, we establish a relation between the distribution of trajectories in the extended system and that of an inhomogeneous random walk on the non-negative integers.
-The tail probabilities of this random walk are related to the tail probabilities of the first entry times of the site dynamics into a strongly chaotic region of the state space.
-Such return-time statistics are well known to be closely connected with limit theorems in the case of conventional stationary dynamical systems (see \cite[Theorem~2]{Y99}).
+Following the approach of \cite{LS11}, we establish a relation between the distribution of trajectories in the extended system and the distribution of an inhomogeneous random walk on $\bZ_+ = \{0,1,\ldots\}$.
+The tail probabilities of this random walk are related to the tail probabilities of the first entry times of the single-site dynamics into a strongly chaotic region of the state space.
+Such return-time statistics are well known to be closely connected with limit theorems in the case of conventional stationary dynamical systems (see \cite[Theorem 2]{Y99}).
+We analyze statistics of the first hitting times for the random walk, and use these to derive corresponding statistics for the walk.
 In the case of deterministic environments, we derive regularity conditions, parallel to those in \cite{LS11}, under which the walk satisfies a strong law of large numbers, a central limit theorem, and a non-Gaussian local limit theorem.
 We verify these conditions in the case of stationary $\alpha$-mixing environments with suitable moment conditions, which then yield corresponding quenched limit theorems.
 We emphasize that the LLT for the walk is equivalent to an LLT for the intermittent extended dynamical system under study.